RT-DSP/SHArM/README.md

-# Doc APIs do Middleware
+# Documentation of  APIs REST Middleware

-Todos os microsserviços oferecidos pelo middleware que são acessíveis através das APIs REST
+All Microservices Offered by Middleware That are Accessible through REST APIs